jorgectf/rtmp_relay/README.md

 * ${ipAddress} – IP address of the destination
 * ${port} – destination port

-*overrideStream* name can have the following tokens:
+*streamName* name can have the following tokens:

 * ${id} – id of the sender
 * ${applicationName} – name of the application